 Google announced that its latest algorithm update will favor mobile-first sites, which is another reason to update your ecommerce site to be more mobile-friendly in 2017.

-With this in mind, we’ll likely to see more ecommerce stores adopt design practices like hidden menus or hamburger menus, long scroll, page load-as-you-scroll, minimal negative space, as well as large visuals (images, buttons, icons, and videos) and vertical imagery.
+We’ll see more ecommerce stores adopt design practices like hidden menus or hamburger menus, long scroll, page load-as-you-scroll, minimal negative space, as well as large visuals (images, buttons, icons, and videos) and vertical imagery.
 Retailers will also look into incorporating illustrations into their sites as a way to minimize the text and communicate visually with visitors on mobile screens.

 But free delivery is not everything.
-Timing is also a part of the equation determining the likelihood of purchase.
+Timing is also a part of the equation.
 In 2016, 29% of consumers said they would be willing to pay more and order more items for the same-day delivery, following the practice introduced by Amazon Prime.
 The soaring popularity of services like Postmates also fuels consumers’ demand for faster shipping.
 Next-day or same-day delivery is considered “fast” by 92% of shoppers in the US, and the threshold falls considerably for 3-5 day shipping.
 This means that in 2017, online retailers will also need to look into the fastest way to get the products from their warehouses to shoppers’ doorsteps.
 In-store delivery and partnerships with innovative delivery services will be on the rise.